yymao/adstex/README.md

   No problem, `adstex` will detect this and automatically update the bibtex entry.
   (_This is amazing, yes, I know!_)

-- `adstex` also detect citation keys that actually refer to the same paper (e.g., you use an author:year citation key but another collaborator uses an arxiv ID as key for the same paper), and will prompt you to fix these issues.
+- `adstex` also detects citation keys that actually refer to the same paper (e.g., you use an author:year citation key but another collaborator uses an arxiv ID as key for the same paper), and will prompt you to fix these issues.